 - activity from one specific blog

-- posts from any blog a student can edit that contain a specific label
+- posts from any blog a student can edit that contains a specific label

-- posts from a single blog that contain a specific label
+- posts from a single blog that contains a specific label

 Posts and Comments

-When blogs are added to a class in Hapara Dashboard, student Blog activity is displayed in two separate dashboard tabs: Posts and Comments.
+When blogs are added to a class in Dashboard, student blog activity is displayed in two separate Dashboard tabs: Posts and Comments.

 The Posts tab shows students' blog posts.
-Student panels in this tab display:
+Student tiles in this tab display:

 - Post: The post's name.
-View blog posts by hovering over each post name, and you can open the specific blog post in a new tab by clicking the name.
+You can view the blog post by hovering over each post name, and you can open the specific blog post in a new tab by clicking the name.